print-hi/rit/README.md

 - Account Based Pension shows trends in convergence plot.
 - Reverse Mortgage has large outliers in some simulations.
 - Variable Annuity and Pooled Annuity are priced incorrectly.

+# ToDo

+- All: Implemented seed parameter to allow for better control over simulations
+- Pricing: Provide description on the algorithm for each product